-The school weaves the gifted and policy around the approach of Dr Renzulli's Three ring model, which identifies student strengths, interests, learning and expression styles and then matches each student with personalize engaging enrichment activities.
-The Three-Ring Concept basically states that gifted behavior was displayed when three elements overlapped: above-average ability~ task commitment (or motivation)~ and creativity.
-When these three~ magical ingredients mixed~ the result was higher-than-average performance and accomplishment.
+The school weaves the Gifted and Talented policy around the approach of Dr. Renzulli's Three ring model, which identifies student strengths, interests, learning and expression styles and then matches each student with personalized engaging enrichment activities.
+The Three-Ring Concept basically states that gifted behavior was displayed when three elements overlapped: above-average ability vs task commitment (or motivation) and creativity.
+When these three components overlap the mixed result is higher-than-average performance and accomplishment.

-Those students who demonstrate in one or more areas abilities which place them into the highest achieving 20% of the school population and would benefit from an effective and planned differentiation programme can be classified as "able".
+Those students who demonstrate in one or more areas of abilities will place them into the highest achieving 20% of the school population and would benefit from an effective and planned differentiation programme can be classified as "able".